ATGardner/atgardner.github.com/_posts/2014-05-05-day-24-campsite-at-pct-mile-305-to.markdown

 {% include image.html src="http://3.bp.blogspot.com/-V8v3ZKWAmoI/VNoRbBSRBbI/AAAAAAAFakQ/auaM0FO6Nw0/s1600/2014-05-05%2B15.58.06.jpg" caption="View over Silverwood Lake" %}

 We got down to the picnic area at about 17:20, which is not bad for a 23 mile day.
 The picnic area has water, and nice pavilions with picnic tables.
 The toilets are very nice as well.
-Will, Fern Toe &amp; Thor joined us for dinner, before we all turned in for the night.
+Will, Fern Toe  Thor joined us for dinner, before we all turned in for the night.